pipeflo/weather-agent-challenge/weather-agent/README.md

 # Weather Agent

-Weather agent built with Amazon Strands for deployment on AgentCore.
+Weather and calculator agent built with Amazon Strands for deployment on AgentCore.

+## Features
+- Weather information using OpenWeather API
+- Mathematical calculations
+- Built with Strands agents framework

 ## Status
 Partially implemented.
-Still needs work on the API integration and response formatting.
+Weather and calculator tools are defined but integration needs work.

 ## Deployment
 Should deploy to Amazon Bedrock AgentCore Runtime using the toolkit.